 Was Tulip Mania a real bubble?

-In 2006, the economist Earl A. Thompson published an article entitled “The tulipmania: Fact or artifact?”, where he discussed how the Tulip Mania was actually related to the implicit conversion, by the government, of tulip future contracts into option contracts - and not really to a market frenzy.
-According to Thompson, the Tulip Mania episode cannot be considered a bubble because “bubbles require the existence of mutually-agreed-upon prices that exceed fundamental values”, which was not really the case.
+In 2006, the economist Earl A. Thompson published an article entitled “The tulipmania: Fact or artifact?” where he discusses how the Tulip Mania wasn't related to a market frenzy, but to the implicit conversion, by the government, of tulip futures contracts into options contracts.
+According to Thompson, the episode cannot be considered a bubble because “bubbles require the existence of mutually-agreed-upon prices that exceed fundamental values,” which wasn't really the case.

 In 2007, Anne Goldgar published a book entitled “Tulipmania: Money, Honor, and Knowledge in the Dutch Golden Age,” where she presents lots of evidence that the popular Tulipmania story is actually full of myths.
 Based on extensive archival research, Goldgar’s arguments indicate that both the rise and the burst of the tulip bubble was much smaller than most of us tend to believe.
 She states that the economic repercussions were pretty minor and the number of people involved in the tulip market was quite small.

 Regardless of whether the Tulip Mania was a financial bubble or not, it is certainly irrational to compare tulips to Bitcoins (or any other cryptocurrency).
 The event took place almost 400 years ago, in a completely different historical context, and flowers cannot really be compared to a digital currency that is secured by cryptographic techniques.